 NOTE: If pre-configured association of MBS Session ID is used, then the security activation status can also be preconfigured.
 If security protection is applied, RAN will not reuse the network resource if already existed for the same service.

-The NG-RAN node determines whether to use the previously allocated radio resources of the MBS session based on whether Assciated Session ID is received as specified in TR 23.700-47[2].
+The NG-RAN node determines whether to use the previously allocated radio resources of the MBS session based on whether Associated Session ID is received as specified in TR 23.700-47[2].
 When the NG-RAN node receives the DL MBS data of the requested MBS session afterwards, it will not send the received data in the air interface if reusing the network resource.
 Otherwise, the NG-RAN node treat the session as the newly request session and creates new Broadcast MBS Session Context.

 8-9.
 Continue the procedure as specified in TS 23.247 [6].